-- 1. Reimbursement System: Each CSB's reimbursement system shall comply with § 37.2-504 and § 37.2-511 or § 37.2-605 and § 37.2-612 and with § 20-61 of the Code of Virginia and State Board Policy 6002 (FIN) 86-14.
-Its operation shall be described in organizational charts identifying all staff members, flow charts, and specific job descriptions for all personnel involved in the reimbursement system. - 2.
-Policies and Procedures: Written fee collection policies and procedures shall be adequate to maximize fees from individuals and responsible third party payers. - 3.
-Schedule of Charges: A schedule of charges shall exist for all services that are included in the CSB's performance contract, shall be related reasonably to the cost of the services, and shall be applicable to all recipients of the services. - 4.
-Ability to Pay: A method, approved by a CSB's board of directors that complies with applicable state and federal regulations shall be used to evaluate the ability of each individual to pay fees for the services he or she receives. - 5.
-Department Review: While it does not conduct routine reviews of the CSB's reimbursement activities, the Department may conduct a review at any time in response to significant deficiencies, irregularities, or problems identified in the CSB's independent annual audit or management letter or in response to complaints or information that it receives. - a.
-CSBs shall submit formal plans of correction to the Office of Cost Accounting and Reimbursement in the Department within 45 days of receipt of official reports of reviews. - b.
-Minor compliance issues shall be corrected within 45 days of submitting a plan.
-Action to correct major compliance issues shall be initiated within 45 days and completed within 180 days of submitting a plan, unless the Department grants an extension. - 6.
+- Reimbursement System: Each CSB's reimbursement system shall comply with § 37.2-504 and § 37.2-511 or § 37.2-605 and § 37.2-612 and with § 20-61 of the Code of Virginia and State Board Policy 6002 (FIN) 86-14.
+Its operation shall be described in organizational charts identifying all staff positions, flow charts, and specific job descriptions (as they relate to reimbursement policy/process) for all personnel involved in the reimbursement system. - 2.
+Policies and Procedures: Written fee collection policies and procedures shall be adequate to maximize fees from individuals and responsible third-party payers. - 3.
+Schedule of Charges: A schedule of charges shall exist for all services that are included in the CSB's performance contract, shall be related reasonably to the cost of the services, and shall be applicable to all recipients of the services.

+- 4. Ability to Pay: A method, approved by a CSB's board of directors that complies with applicable state and federal regulations shall be used to evaluate the ability of each individual to pay fees for the services he or she receives. - 5.
 Medicaid and Medicare Regulations: CSBs shall comply with applicable federal and state Medicaid and Medicare regulations, policies, procedures, and provider agreements.
 Medicaid non-compliance issues identified by Department staff will be communicated to the Department of Medical Assistance Services.